Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Introduction

 Our 2D analysis is described in Sec.\ref{SEC2} and consists of several parts.
 The basic notions, which our method deals with are defined in section \ref{meth}.
 Input data from the sector of the \textit{Gaia} catalogue are defined in section \ref{inda}.
-In the next section \ref{sebi} we analyze the probability of binary depending on the angular separation and collinearity of proper motion of its components.
-This analysis sets the rules for the selection of binary candidates for the catalogue.
+In the next section \ref{sebi} we analyze the probability of the binary depending on the angular separation and collinearity of proper motion of its components.
+This analysis sets the rules for the selection of binary candidates for our new catalogue.
 Using parallax, we can define the distance of binary and the projection of the absolute separation, which is more important for physics than just the angular separation.
 In section \ref{pasp} we show that distributions of the projection and correlations with proper motion allow us to obtain\ information about binary orbit.
 In section \ref{witq} we show the results of our analysis on the occurrence of trinaries and quaternaries. \ Candidates with a high degree of reliability are listed in the electronic catalogue.
 Its structure and content are described in Sec.\ref{SEC3}.
-The last Sec.\ref{SEC4} is devoted to the summary and concluding remarks.
+The comparison with the other catalogues (\cite{badry,hart,esteban,AJpzkp}) is done in Sec.\ref{SEC4}.
+The last Sec.\ref{SEC5} is devoted to the summary and concluding remarks.